Francis de Sales

 - What is the best place to start reading Francis de Sales?

-- The best place to start reading Francis de Sales is 'Introduction to the Devout Life,' as it provides accessible and practical advice for living a devout Christian life in everyday circumstances, making it suitable for both laypeople and clergy.
+- The best place to start reading Francis de Sales is 'Introduction to the Devout Life,' as it provides accessible guidance on living a devout Christian life and is intended for laypeople seeking to grow in their faith.